jeffreydurieux/cica_simulation/README.md

 ### Create C-ICA data
 In this part the generated FC patterns are mixed with subject specific time courses and specific noise structures are added

+Simulation2/CreateMaps/GenerateCICAdata.R : R script that simulated the data for simulation 2